Rukmini: Married life and children

-Tale of the scales
+Tale of the scales (Tulabharam)

 According to a folktale of Odisha, the divine sage Narada once arrived in Dvaraka and asked for Krishna to be given to him as alms.
 Krishna's 8 queens requested him to take anything else and Narada asked them to give wealth equal to Krishna's weight.
 They arranged for a big scale (Tulabharama) to be put up.
 Satyabhama put all of her coins, gems and jewellery on the scale, but it doesn't budge.
 Other wives gave their jewels, but it was of no use.
 At last, Rukmini came and put a single leaf of Tulasi on the scale and chanted that it represented her love for Krishna.
 The scales then became balanced.
 Though this story is absent in the main scriptures pertaining to Krishna's life, it is often repeated to enunciate the worth of Rukmini's love over Satyabhama's material wealth.
 The only known versions of this story are from Padma Purana and Devi Bhagvata Purana, where Satyabhama succeeds in weighing Krishna normally with gold items.